-Claims on foreign banks and Claims on foreign nonbanks (total and by financial instruments) are shown separately within both foreign assets in kuna and in foreign currency.

-In May 1999, bankruptcy proceedings have been initiated against several banks so their assets and liabilities are excluded from monetary statistics.
+Claims on foreign banks and Claims on foreign nonbanks (total and by financial instruments) are shown separately within both foreign asIn May 1999, bankruptcy proceedings have been initiated against several banks so their assets and liabilities are excluded from monetary statistics.
 In April 1999, those banks' Foreign assets amounted to 402.3 million kuna.
 Through June 1999, some households' f/c savings deposits were included in Demand deposits and f/c savings deposits.